scsm-ua/kirtan-guide-en/songs/jaya-jaya-gurudever-arati-ujjvala.md

     ullasita viśvavāsī labhe prema-dhana ānande nāchiyā gāhe tava guṇagaṇa

-As ecstatic people all over the world are attain- ing the treasure of love of Krishna, they are dancing and singing your glories.
+As ecstatic people all over the world are attaining the treasure of love of Krishna, they are dancing and singing your glories.

 #### 8